Dictatorship of Giuseppe Garibaldi: History

 On 14 May 1860 in Salemi, Garibaldi announced that he was assuming dictatorship over Sicily, in the name of Victor Emmanuel II of Italy.
 On 17 May, Francesco Crispi was appointed First Secretary of State.

 The Redshirts advanced to Palermo, the capital of the island, and launched a siege on 27 May.
 On 2 June 1860 in Palermo were appointed four secretaries of State and created six departments.
 Created the Sicilian Army and a fleet of the government of Sicily.

 The pace of Garibaldi's victories had worried Cavour, who in early July sent him a proposal of immediate annexation of Sicily to Piedmont.
-Garibaldi, however, refused vehemently to allow such a move until the end of the war.
+Garibaldi vehemently refused to allow such a move until the end of the war.
 Cavour's envoy, Giuseppe La Farina, was arrested and expelled from the island.
 He was replaced by the more malleable Agostino Depretis, who gained Garibaldi's trust and was appointed as pro-dictator.

 The dictatorial government ended 2 December 1860, while November, 4, the annexation of the Kingdom of Italy was ratified by the popular plebiscite of 21 October.

+From 2 December 1860 to 5 January 1862 the dictatorship was followed by the "General Lieutenancy of the king for Sicily".